aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-table-as-format/_index.md

 Export a cloud‑stored spreadsheet (Excel) table to another format file.

-## Security and Authentication
+### **Security and Authentication**

-The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).
+The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.

-**Prerequisites**

-- An active Aspose.Cloud account with a valid subscription.
-- The latest version of the Aspose.Cells Cloud SDK for your language (available on the [GitHub repository](https://github.com/aspose-cells-cloud)).
-- A generated JWT access token; see the authentication guide for details.
-- Awareness of rate‑limit policies (default 100 requests per minute per account).

 ## **Export Table as Format API**